GoogleChrome/developer.chrome.com/site/en/docs/devtools/css/flexbox/index.md

 {% YouTube id='J5n2aS37rpE' %}

-This guide shows you how to discover flexbox elements on a page, inspect and modify the flexbox layouts in the **Elements** panel of Chrome DevTools.
+This guide shows you how to discover flexbox elements on a page, as well as inspect and modify the flexbox layouts in the **Elements** panel.

 The screenshots appearing in this article are from this web page: [Centering a text element with Flexbox][1].